Fawn-breasted bowerbird

 The fawn-breasted bowerbird (Chlamydera cerviniventris) is a medium-sized, up to 32 cm long, bowerbird with a greyish brown spotted white plumage, a black bill, dark brown iris, yellow mouth and an orange buff below.
 Both sexes are similar.
 The female is slightly smaller than the male.

-The fawn-breasted bowerbird is distributed throughout New Guinea and northern Cape York Peninsula, where it inhabits the tropical forests, mangroves, savanna woodlands and forest edges.
+The fawn-breasted bowerbird is distributed throughout New Guinea and northern Cape York Peninsula in Queensland, where it inhabits tropical forests, mangroves, savanna woodlands and forest edges.
 Its diet consists mainly of figs, fruits and insects.
 The nest is a loose cup made of small sticks up in a tree.
-The bower itself is that of "avenue-type" with two side-walls of sticks and usually decorated with green-colored berries.
+The bower itself is that of "avenue-type" with two side walls of sticks and usually decorated with green berries.

 A common species in its habitat range, the fawn-breasted bowerbird is evaluated as Least Concern on the IUCN Red List of Threatened Species.

 The following is an account by expedition naturalist John MacGillivray from the Narrative of the Voyage of H.M.S.
 Rattlesnake 1846-1850 Vol I. pp. 323–325.
 It describes the first recorded observation and specimen collection of the Chlamydera cerviniventris.

 ″Two days before we left Cape York I was told that some bower-birds had been seen in a thicket, or patch of low scrub, half a mile from the beach, and after a long search I found a recently constructed bower, four feet long and eighteen inches high, with some fresh berries lying upon it.
 The bower was situated near the border of the thicket, the bushes composing which were seldom more than ten feet high, growing in smooth sandy soil without grass.